 Brought to you by Humanities Washington, Humanities in the Harbor will continue in April with a fun presentation for the entire family.
 Humanities Washington sparks conversation and critical thinking using story as a catalyst, nurturing thoughtful and engaged communities across our state.

 Throughout the Northwest, people have been reporting encounters with the Sasquatch—a hairy, eight- to ten-foot-tall hominid—for hundreds of years.
 Yet aside from a collection of large footprint casts and a sizable assemblage of eyewitness accounts, some attributable to the earliest humans in the Northwest, no scientifically accepted evidence has been offered to establish this being’s existence.

 Author David George Gordon evaluates the data gathered about the legendary Northwest icon, discusses the rules of critical thinking and the workings of the scientific method, and explains how one can become an effective “citizen scientist” by gathering credible evidence that can be used to substantiate the Sasquatch’s status as either Man-Ape or Myth.
 Attendees are encouraged to tell their tales and share their experiences with this mysterious creature.

 Humanities in the Harbor is held at Harbor History Museum, 4121 Harborview Drive, Gig Harbor, WA 98332.
 Admission is FREE thanks to Humanities Washington!

-Questions and inquires may be directed to Zachary Sokolik, Marketing & Events Coordinator at Harbor History Museum at firstname.lastname@example.org.
+Admission is free, but seats are limited.
+RSVPs and questions may be directed to Zachary Sokolik, Marketing & Events Coordinator at Harbor History Museum at email@example.com.